Jkarage/alinker/README.md

 Its live here [alinker] (<https://alinker.tk>)

-alinker is url shortener similar to bit.ly for developers, It uses redis for url mapping storage and mongodb for customers.
+alinker is url shortener similar to bit.ly for developers, It uses redis for url mapping and mongodb for storing customers.

 ## Available endpoints

+### `/register`

+Creates a new user in the database, The endpoint expects `username`, `email` and `password` in a json formatted request body

+### `/login`

+The endpoint expects `email`, `password` in a json formatted request body.
+Response has a JWT Authentication token in the header if a request is a success.
+The key is named `Authentication`.You are supposed to add it in all secure endpoints in the header with the given key `Authentication`.

 ### `/docs`

-for clear details and documentation of alinker api, how a developer can use it and develop using it.
+For clear details and documentation of alinker api.
+The docs page is still in progress.

 ### `/create-short-url`